 Pavol

 It felt like so long ago when I started walking from Hendaye on the Atlantic coast.
-I had originally intended to do an easier trail (the GR 10), and I remember talking to a crazy German guy when we got off the train from Paris.
-He told me that he was going to hike the Haute Route Pyrénéene (HRP), which runs parallel to the GR 10 at a higher elevation.
-As he sped off, leaving me in his dust, I thought to myself that the HRP would be way too difficult for my experience level.
+I had originally intended to do an easier trail (the GR 10), and I remember talking to a German guy when we got off the train from Paris.
+He told me that he was going to hike the HRP , which runs parallel to the GR 10 at a higher elevation.
+As he sped off, I thought to myself that the HRP would be way too difficult for my experience level.
 However only a week later on the trail, I met Tristan and Tania.
 They took me off the GR to walk a section of the HRP.
 From that point onwards I was hooked on the beauty of the Haute Route.
-I never came back to the GR 10, except where the two trails collided.
-Reaching the Mediterranean 47 days later and thinking back to this interaction, I feel a sense of accomplishment that was hard to imagine after each long day of hiking, each grueling climb.

 The HRP was my first long trek, and my first time camping by myself.
 After the TMB and the HRP, I was done hiking for the time being.
-I continued to travel Spain and France for a bit longer, except I took the bus and train instead of walking.
-I have left the mountains to return to city life, but I know I will be back soon.
-The adventure continues! 💠HRP totals:Days hiked: 45 + 2 rest days
+It was time to return to city life and find a job, but before that, I continued to 'backpack' around Spain and France for a bit longer.
+This time I took the train like a normal person instead of walking. 💠HRP totals:Days hiked: 45 + 2 rest days

 Nights camped (free): 24